dwhieb/documentdb-session/README.md

 `callback(err)`

 ### .touch(sid, session, cb)
 Resets the TTL (time-to-live) for the session (see the [`ttl` config option](https://github.com/dwhieb/documentdb-session#config-options) above).
 The callback fires onces the document has been updated.
-This operation uses a stored procedure called `touch`, which is uploaded to the collection on initialization.
+This operation works by updating the `lastActive` field on the document.

 `callback(err)`